Strategic Air Command in the United Kingdom: Early Cold War tensions

-In August 1946, Colonel Elmer E. Kirkpatrick, who had developed of the base facilities on Tinian used for the atomic bombing of Hiroshima and Nagasaki, arrived in the UK to discuss the requirements.
+In August 1946, Colonel Elmer E. Kirkpatrick, who had developed the base facilities on Tinian used for the atomic bombing of Hiroshima and Nagasaki, arrived in the UK to discuss the requirements.
 The B-29 was a large and underpowered aircraft.
 It needed a runway at least 150 ft wide and 7000 ft long, with at least 1000 ft of clearance at both ends, and strong enough to bear the load of a 120000 lb aircraft with a Fat Man atomic bomb in the forward bomb bay, which required a concrete slab at least 15 in thick.
 The Fat Man also required special storage facilities and assembly workshops, as the bombs could only be assembled shortly before a mission.
 This required a specialised Armed Forces Special Weapons Project (AFSWP) team to be deployed from Sandia Base.
 Since there was insufficient clearance for a Fat Man under a B-29, loading was accomplished by driving the B-29 over a pit.

 In 1946, there were three bases in the UK that met these requirements: RAF Lakenheath, RAF Marham and RAF Sculthorpe, which had been extended to a width of 200 ft and length of 8000 ft when there were still plans to use B-29s against Germany.
 Early plans to deploy 24 groups of B-29 and Consolidated B-32 Dominator bombers in the UK were abandoned by 1944, and no B-29 operations were conducted from the UK during the war, although a lone YB-29, Hobo Queen (41-36963) was deployed to the UK on 6 March 1944.
-It tested US and British airbases for suitability with the B-29, and was shown off to distinguished visitors, including Tedder and Spaatz, before continuing on to India on 1 April.
+It tested US and British airbases for suitability for the B-29, and was shown off to distinguished visitors, including Tedder and Spaatz, before continuing on to India on 1 April.
 After the war three B-29s were stationed at RAF Mildenhall from March to October 1946 as part of Project Ruby, an evaluation of whether the B-29 could be modified to use the British Tallboy and Grand Slam bombs.